NoroffFEU/development-platforms/DBaas-case-study.md

 - Platform as a Service (PaaS): PaaS provides a platform for businesses to develop and run their applications, and it often includes a database service.
 However, PaaS solutions are focused on application development and deployment, while Dbaas is focused specifically on database management.

+Some popular DBaaS providers include:

+1. Amazon Web Services (AWS) RDS: Provides managed relational databases such as Amazon Aurora, MySQL, MariaDB, Microsoft SQL Server, and PostgreSQL.
+2. Google Cloud SQL: Provides managed relational databases such as MySQL and PostgreSQL.
+3. Microsoft Azure Database Services: Provides managed relational databases such as Azure SQL Database and Azure Database for PostgreSQL.
+4. MongoDB Atlas: Provides a fully managed MongoDB database service.
+5. Oracle Cloud Infrastructure (OCI) Database: Provides managed relational databases such as Oracle Database, Autonomous Transaction Processing, and  Autonomous Data Warehouse.
+6. IBM Db2 on Cloud: Provides a managed relational database service based on the IBM Db2 database management system.

+These are just a few of the many DBaaS providers available.
+The best provider for you will depend on your specific needs, including the type of database you require, the size of your data, and the features you need.

 # Summary